 Does Marketing really know thy customer?

-I have attempted to summarise a few basic outlines of consumer behaviour and psychology, below, to assist marketers appreciate the complexity of their target consumer.
-A wider understanding of what’s going on in each consumer’s “black box” will help sharpen communication campaigns and marketing strategies, as patterns of behaviour can be more understood and therefore better catered to.
+So I have attempted to summarise a few basic outlines of consumer behaviour and psychology, to assist marketers appreciate the complexity of their target consumer.
+An improved understanding of what is going on in each consumer’s “black box” will help sharpen communication campaigns and marketing strategies, as patterns of behaviour can be more understood and therefore better catered to.

 (2) Consumers Will Substantiate Their Emotional Decision Using Facts

 After a consumer receives a favourable emotional bond with a product and desires it, the logical side finally kicks in.